fxpio/composer-asset-plugin/README.md

 language, that front-end developers know well.
 However, in the case of a complete project PHP, it is not necessary to use several tools (php, nodejs, composer, npm, bower, grunt, etc...) to be installed.

-It is in this context that this plugin has been created: it is not necessary to add an `composer.json` file and save the library on [Packagist.org](https://packagist.org/), in addition to do this for NPM or Bower.
-In addition, third party libraries used regularly only supports NPM and/or Bower, and it is therefore difficult or impossible, to add the Composer file, and this is understandable.
+It is in this context that this plugin was created: it's not necessary to add an `composer.json` file and save the library on [Packagist.org](https://packagist.org/), in addition to do this for NPM or Bower.
+In addition, third party libraries used regularly only supports NPM and/or Bower, and therefore it is more difficult even impossible to add the Composer file, and this is understandable.

 That is why the plugin supports only transposing the package informations of NPM or Bower, to a compatible version for Composer, allowing a management of dependencies for a project PHP much more readily.